 PART III - No Scrutiny of the criminal activity of the Liberals illegally invoking the Emergencies Act against peaceful protesters at the truckers’ convoy protest in 2022.
 There were unlawful arrests and prosecutions, of beatings, imprisonment and confiscation and damage of property.

-The invocation of the Emergencies Act during the trucker’s convoy protest raised significant legal and constitutional issues, especially when considering Justice Mosley's for no proper grounds for implementation of the Emergency Act.
-He found the invocation of the Emergency illegal.
+The invocation of the Emergencies Act during the 2022 trucker’s convoy protest raised significant legal and constitutional issues, especially when considering Justice Mosley's decisive ruling that there were no proper grounds for implementation of the Emergency Act.
+He found the invocation of the Emergency to be illegal.
 The focus here is on the government's violations of rights under common law, the Canadian Bill of Rights, and Magna Carta principles.
 Here, there will be an analysis of the actions of the government with reference to criminal charges, assault, property confiscation including frozen bank accounts, damage, and restrictions on liberty, supported by case law and principles of Canadian law.

 1. Criminal Charges and the Right to Protest